LionsAd/sqlpack/docs/index.md

 Prerequisites (tools): see Installation for setup.
 You need `sqlcmd` and `bcp` (mssql-tools18), PowerShell 7+ (`pwsh`), and the dbatools module.

+Tip on verbosity: commands are quiet at the default `BASH_LOG=error`.
+For day‑to‑day runs, `BASH_LOG=info` shows progress; use `BASH_LOG=trace` to see everything (full tool output).
+At `info`/`debug`, detailed tool output may be summarized; open the referenced logs or use `trace` for full console visibility.

+Caution: `info` adds many success/progress lines and can make errors easier to overlook in long runs.
+The default `error` level is intentional to keep failures obvious; prefer it for CI or longer unattended runs.

 ```bash
 # 1) Install SQLPack (to /usr/local; use PREFIX for custom path)
 sudo make install